tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 - Issuance Protocol: The protocol exchange that involves the client, attester, and issuer, used to generate tokens.

-The following terms are defined in [http-auth-doc], which defines the interactions between clients and origins:
+The following terms are defined in {{AUTHSCHEME}}, which defines the interactions between clients and origins:

 - Issuer Name: The name that identifies the Issuer, which is an entity